top of page

 Frame within a frame

-This is a technique I really enjoy using.
-It is called frame within a frame and the initial frame of your photograph is also counted.
+This is one of the basic composition guidelines.
+It is called a frame within a frame and the initial frame of your photograph is also counted.
 This is done by introducing new frames within your image to enclose subjects.
 The new frames can be formed using multiple techniques and items, such as actual frames, doors, windows, reflections, mirrors, and much more.
 This is a very old technique and has been used successfully on many occasions.
 Try to find frames within your composition and place your subjects inside them.

 Different frames have been used inside the main frame to include the subjects